The Welsh Harp Reservoir Clean-Up

-We have looked after the Welsh Harp since it became a charity in 2012, and before that as British Waterways.
+We have looked after the Welsh Harp since we became a charity in 2012, and before that as British Waterways.
 We are working with our partners in the area to find an efficient and safe solution for the unsightly rubbish on the reservoir bed.

 Here is an update on the clean-up operation now underway at the Welsh Harp reservoir.

-Following the announcement that lockdown restrictions are to be eased, our local volunteering teams will soon be able to resume the important role of complementing our local staff with the removal of litter at the Welsh Harp.
+Following the announcement that lockdown restrictions are to be eased, our local volunteering teams will soon be able to resume the important role of helping our local staff with the removal of litter at the Welsh Harp.

 This action plan outlines how we intend to together work to achieve the ambitions of the partners and local community for the Welsh Harp reservoir.